-- 3.3 If any councillor wishes to raise any matter which is either strategic in nature, or relates to a policy, they must do so in the first instance with any member of the Corporate Management Team. - 3.4 It is important to ensure timely response to correspondence, both councillors and officers should aim to respond to enquiries and requests they have received within one week from receipt of the enquiry / request. - 3.5 If a councillor wishes to follow up any unanswered correspondence, they should email the relevant member of the Corporate Management Team to raise the matter. - 3.6 Where a decision has been delegated to an officer, whether or not in consultation with nominated councillors, it will be notified to all councillors through the council's processes.
+- 3.3 If any councillor wishes to raise any matter which is either strategic in nature, or relates to a policy, they must do so in the first instance with any member of the Corporate Management Team. - 3.4 A Councillor should not approach officers directly to instruct that they work upon an issue that is not already included in an agreed workplan. - 3.5 It is important to ensure timely response to correspondence, both councillors and officers should aim to respond to enquiries and requests they have received within one week from receipt of the enquiry / request. - 3.6 If a councillor wishes to follow up any unanswered correspondence, they should email the relevant member of the Corporate Management Team to raise the matter. - 3.7 Where a decision has been delegated to an officer in accordance with the Scheme of Delegation, whether or not in consultation with nominated councillors, it will be notified to all councillors through the council's processes.
 To assist councillors' understanding, officers should, when requested, explain to a councillor the guidelines they use when making a delegated authority decision.